kjp22/quant_view/README.md

 # quant_view
 Easy to add panes on a tradingview chart using whatever coding language.
+The example in this case is with python, but the idea is that you can code your strategy or indicators in any language.

 Hey!